European Literary Trails: Study Abroad Program

 bullet

 use your common sense: Getting enough sleep before travel and before class/field days would, well, make sense.
 Chances are you will be tempted to stay out late--but remember that you will also have to get up early the next morning!
 Our "Breakfast Session" lectures will require that you are alert and mindful of the "field work" project for the day.
 When we travel outside of our "hub cities," you might not want to miss the scenery: what are the chances that you will see it again?
-And how will you enter them in your log?
+And how will you enter them in your daily log/diary?

 bullet

-Speaking of Logs: a notebook is a must and you should never be caught without it.
+Speaking of Logs/DIARIES: a notebook is a must and you should never be caught without it.
 Make every effort to record your thoughts and queries, to take notes about places, food, and language--anything that enters the range of your senses.
 You will be grateful you kept a journal when it comes to building your final project web site, so start even before our departure, as you read about the places you will visit.

-Copyright © 2002-2010 Jolanta Wawrzycka.
+Copyright © 2002-2015 Jolanta Wawrzycka.

 All pages contained herein are property of Jolanta Wawrzycka.
 This site is designed and maintained by me for educational purposes.
 I will appreciate the courtesy of an e-mail message from anybody who will use any part of this site for any purpose.